Barn Cottage at Forda Farm

 Ground floor: Stairs open onto a corridor with doors leading to the double bedroom with 4'6" bed and storage.
 Twin bedroom with storage and French Doors to patio garden.
 Family bathroom with shower over bath, hand basin and WC.

 Exterior: Parking space for 1 car, more available on consultation with the owners.
 Private patio garden.
-Table, chairs, benches and a barbecue.
+Table, chairs, benches and a barbecue area.
 The garden is not dog proof.
 Access to the garage which has a washing machine and plenty of storage for bikes, SUP boards or kayaks.

 Facilities & Services